alexanderkhanov/sth/README.md

 The model is described in eval.h, it takes npar inputs par and calculates nres measurables res.

-Starting from random initial set of parameters par, the model tries to converge to a point where res are close to values defined in resval.h .
+Starting from random initial set of parameters par, the minimizer (minimizer.h) tries to converge to a point where res are close to values defined in resval.h .